Three children with fatal genetic disorder, yet David Lang sees God’s sovereignty

 by Rachel Phua // August 6, 2018, 12:50 pm

-Singapore Bible College lecturer David Lang, 60, is the father of two children struck with a rare genetic disorder called Niemann-Pick Disease Type C. The disease causes the patient's physical and intellectual functions to deteriorate over time.
+Singapore Bible College lecturer David Lang, whose three children were struck with a rare genetic disorder called Niemann-Pick Disease Type C. The disease causes the patient's physical and intellectual functions to deteriorate over time.
 Photo by Rachel Phua.

 David Lang is a surprisingly chatty man, despite the heartache that encircles him.
 As the tunes from a children’s television show hum in the background, Lang talks about the theology of suffering at the dining table.